 - playing and exploring

 - creating and thinking critically

-For each Early Learning Goal teachers will assess whether a child is meeting the level of development expected at the end of the Reception Year (expected), exceeding this level (exceeding), or not yet reaching this level (emerging).
+For each Early Learning Goal teachers will assess whether a child is meeting the level of development expected at the end of the Reception Year.

 The Early Learning Goals establish expectations for most children to reach by the end of the Foundation stage (ie: end of Reception year).
 By the beginning of Year 1 some children will have exceeded the goals but other children will be working towards some or all of these goals.

 In our Reception class the children learn through play that is both child and adult initiated.
 They have access to stimulating indoor and outdoor learning environments in which they are able to learn with enjoyment and challenge.

 The children are provided with a wide and varied choice of activities and resources that they can access independently.
 Throughout their time in Reception the children also take part in daily, focused Literacy, Numeracy and Phonics sessions.